mjbella/RGBlinky_ESP8266/README.md

 * CPU Frequency: "80MHz"
 * Flash Size
 * Upload Speed: 115200
-* Port: Pick this setting after you plug your board in an
+* Port: /dev/

-(The upload speed  might need to be different depending on the board you have)
+The upload speed and port will depend on the exact board you have and on your operating system.
+You should be able to determine the upload speed from the documentation for the board you have, and you should see a new device appear in the port list after you have the board plugged in and you have the driver installed.